 but less than half said their cost accounting processes are optimized for efficiency, accuracy, and savings.

 In healthcare organizations, cost accounting is used to determine the cost of each service or product used in patient care, providing detailed information that can be used for analytics and decision-making.

 For example, the cost of an X-ray includes labor, supplies, depreciation, and overhead.
-Combined with other charges on a patient’s transaction record, a complete picture of a patient visit emerges.
+Analyzed along with other information (e.g. charges, payments, clinical information) on a patient’s transaction record, a complete picture of a patient visit emerges.
 The data can be compared to payer rates to determine whether costs are in line with expected reimbursement to make pricing decisions.
 The same data can be parsed a different way, aggregated by provider, for example, to assess the provider’s performance against peers.
 Cost data is also useful in facilitating staffing decisions, informing capital request decisions, exploring new services, and more.

 Which method of cost accounting is used in hospitals?

 - Ratio of Cost to Charge (RCC) spreads General Ledger (GL) costs across a set of service items in a department.
 While simple to maintain, RCC can lead to inaccurate results in instances where the prices do not align with resource utilization.

 - Relative Value Unit (RVU) also spreads GL dollars in the department, but the basis is a value that indicates relative resource utilization.
 Organizations that have a reliable process for keeping RVUs up to date get more accurate cost results.

 - Microcosting assigns the actual vendor cost of items when that data is available.
 The cost can be at the chargeable item level or at the actual transaction level.